SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-cluster.md

 [Hazelcast](https://hazelcast.org/) is used to manage the communication between the cluster's application nodes.
 You don't need to install it yourself, it's provided out of the box.

+## Docker Environment Configuration
-If you're working in a Docker environment, your properties are configured using environment variables.
+In a Docker environment, your properties are configured using [Environment Variables](/setup/environment-variables/).

+## Traditional Environment Configuration
-If you're working in a traditional environment, the following properties may be defined in the _$SONARQUBE-HOME/conf/sonar.properties_ file of each node in a cluster.
+The following properties may be defined in the _$SONARQUBE-HOME/conf/sonar.properties_ file of each node in a cluster.
 When defining a property that contains a list of hosts (`*.hosts`) the port is not required if the default port was not overridden in the configuration.

 [[warning]]
 | Ports can be unintentionally exposed.
 We recommend only giving external access to the application nodes and to main port (`sonar.web.port`).